-Concussions are now taken more seriously than ever in both professional and amateur sports as well amongst the general public.
+Concussions are now taken more seriously than ever before in both professional and amateur sports, as well as amongst the general public.
 Improved awareness of concussion symptoms and emphasis on their significance has led to improved treatment outcomes for patients.

-It is important to understand that a concussion is when the brain violently strikes the inside of the skull resulting in very simplistic terms, a bruise.
-This can happen from either a direct blow to the head, or it can happen from a violent movement of the head & neck with minimal or no contact as would be the case in a whiplash injury.
+A concussion is when the brain violently strikes the inside of the skull, resulting in a bruise.
+This can happen from either a direct blow to the head, or from a violent movement of the head & neck with minimal or no contact, as is the case with whiplash.

 Post-concussion symptoms can remain long after the original trauma.
 Headaches persist, brain fog does not lift and disorientation can completely take over every aspect of a person’s life.

-As previously mentioned, a concussion is a bruise.
-As with all bruises they take time to heal and repair.
+We now know that a concussion is a bruise.
+As with all bruises, they will take time to heal and repair.
 The nutrients required to help heal a bruise are delivered via the circulatory system.
-It is essential to increase flow to these afflicted areas without increasing blood pressure.
-Massages are a great solution.
-They de-stress your body, lowering your blood pressure while increasing circulation.
+It is essential to increase blood flow to these affected areas without increasing blood pressure.
+Registered massage therapy for headaches and migraines is a great solution.
+Massages de-stress your body, lower your blood pressure and increase circulation.

-The relaxing effect of massage helps the body produce endorphins, which causes the body to naturally have the sense of relaxation.
-This stops the swelling and thereby decreasing the intracranial pressure.
-Patients with concussion and Post -Concussion Syndrome need to be treated to assist healing of the neurological, vascular and autonomic components of these injuries.
+The relaxing effect of massage helps the body produce endorphins, which causes the body to naturally find a state of relaxation.
+This relaxation stops swelling, thereby decreasing the intracranial pressure.
+Patients with concussion and post-concussion syndrome need to be treated to assist in healing of the neurological, vascular and autonomic components of these injuries.
 Cranio-sacral therapy (CST) is one approach that may be applied by experienced therapists to facilitate this process.
-CST is a gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system – comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
+CST is a gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system – a system comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
 Using a soft touch generally no greater than 5 grams, or about the weight of a nickel, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.